imapex-training/rest-api-swagger/README.md

 * `INSTANCE`: An instance name for the container (not totally necessary, but included for more advanced use cases)
 * `PORTS`: The port flag that sets which maps the exposed port to the port on your workstation

-**Note: You may need to manually insert the `Makefile` indents after each command definition as tabs (E.g. after the start of the next line after 'build:', remove spaces and add tab instead, if required - do for all similar lines) after you copy/paste from below.**
+**Note: You will need to manually insert the `Makefile` indents to be tabs rather than spaces after each command definition (E.g. after the start of the next line after 'build:' for example - do the same for all similar lines after a command definition) after you copy/paste from below.**

 ```
 NS = ciscodevnet